MichaelDrogalis/dibble/README.md

 (inherited :column) ;;; skeleton
 (inherited :id)     ;;; :id will be generated as the result of another seed in another table
 ```

+## Contribute

+Contributions are very welcome.
+The above tables should show clearly what needs to be implemented.
+Fork and pull request.

 ## License